-The winners will be chosen by an international panel of experts including distinguished peacebuilders, political figures of reconciliation, the Alliance for Peacebuilding and our amazing sponsors: Away and the Pickwell Foundation.
+The winners will be chosen by an international panel of experts including distinguished peacebuilders, political figures of reconciliation, the Alliance for Peacebuilding and our amazing sponsors: Away, Bluegrass Ambassadors and the Pickwell Foundation.

 In the last six years, over 1,000 entries have been received from nearly 100 countries.
 The prize winners have worked with ex-child soldiers in Uganda, young people in Israel-Palestine, villagers hit by drug wars in Colombia, tribal groups in Papua New Guinea and more.

 Previous winner Gatwal Gatkouth from Uganda said: “The Tomorrow’s Peacebuilders Awards means so much to my organisation.
 It marks a new beginning that outlines the fact that, no matter how small one starts an initiative, if the intentions are good, the world one day honours their efforts.
 We started very small, with so much passion, and before long Peace Direct put our work on the spotlight.
 We now have a very solid footing for 2019 and we anticipate to scale up our peace building work deep into the grassroots communities.”

 How to enter